Reusing clothing and textiles

 Textiles in good condition

-If you have clothes and sheets etc that are unstained, with no holes in them, donate them to your local charity shop, someone else can buy them and the money will go to a good cause.
+- if you have clothes and sheets that are unstained, with no holes in them, donate them to your local charity shop

-Car boot sales and online sites such as Shpock, Ebay or Facebook are a good way of making some money and passing on your unwanted items to a good home.
+- car boot sales and online sites such as Shpock, Ebay or Facebook are a good way of making some money and passing on your unwanted items

 Recycling banks at Household Recycling Centres will accept the items detailed below: